The Significance of Taps

 4. The 1874 revised Upton’s Infantry Tactics shows the first version of the present-day Taps in a U.S. Army book.
 These are extremely reliable sources in that Butterfield is credited with the call and Norton was the first to play it.

-C. It is the way it is sounded by all armed services at Arlington National Cemetery for funerals, wreath-laying ceremonies, and memorial services and at The Tomb of the Unknowns.
+C. It is the way it is sounded by all armed services at Arlington National Cemetery for funerals, wreath-laying ceremonies, and memorial services and at The Tomb of the Unknown Soldier.
 Why then, is it so frequently performed wrong?
 I believe that the call has often been passed around by rote, with few buglers checking the manuals.
 Also, it has been performed in that manner in many Hollywood movies.

 Why care?
 As musicians and performers, trumpeters should strive to play with the utmost perfection.